MOHIT-JANGIR/Ansible-task-1-Docker-with-Ansible-/README.md

-**Now lets begin with our task**:
+## Now lets begin with our task:

-**So in the first step I will be launching 2 OS in which one of the node I have configured as the controller node which will be configured with the Ansible tool and this node will be used for writing the anisble-playbook.**
+## So in the first step I will be launching 2 OS in which one of the node I have configured as the controller node which will be configured with the Ansible tool and this node will be used for writing the anisble-playbook.**

-**The other node will be my manager node on which all the operations are to be performed.
+## The other node will be my manager node on which all the operations are to be performed.

-**You use the yum command to install software.
+## You use the yum command to install software.

 ```
 $ yum install ansible -y
 ```

-**if that doesn't work you can use pip3 command to install the same.
+## if that doesn't work you can use pip3 command to install the same.
 Since, Ansible is a tool that uses python3 script in its backend.

 ```
 $ pip3 install ansible
 ```

-**and check the version with this.
+# and check the version with this.

 ```
 $ ansible --version